axibase/atsd/rule-engine/variables.md

 ## Cross-Reference

-These variables can refer to other variables declared in the same rule.
+The variables can refer to other variables declared in the same rule.

 ![](./images/variables-reference.png)

-### Order

-Variables are evaluated in the order defined on the **Overview** tab.

-A dependent variable must be declared **after** the variable that it refers to.

-### References

-Variables that are dependent on other variables can be included in a condition.
+Variables can be included in a condition.

 ![](./images/variables-refer-indirect.png)